-Blue Spring on North Fork River is in an oval shape, about 30 feet in diameter.
-It averages 7 million gallons per day of cold, clear blue water.
-The pool is colorful and the setting dramatic - on three sides, the stone wall made of cherty Gasconade dolomite surrounds the spring and represents the karst topography of the Ozarks.
+There are multiple springs that contribute to the North Fork River, one of the largest is Blue Spring, which contributes around 7 million gallons of cold, clear water every day to the river.
+The spring is about 30 feet in diameter.
+The pool is colorful and the setting dramatic, on three sides, the stone wall is made of cherty Gasconade dolomite that surrounds the spring and represents the karst topography of Ozarks.

 At a Glance